“It does not matter where you come from, you cannot be successful if your colleagues, customers, partners, and suppliers don’t trust you”

 In a distributed and multicultural context, your team members are physically far from each other and the probability they don’t know about each other traditions, food, festivities, etc, is quite high.

-Set up some team building activities for team members to know about each other and about their environmental context.
+Set up some team-building activities for team members to know about each other and their environmental context.

-For example, at the beginning of each retrospective we were doing a quiz about anything starting from food, festivities, traditions, holidays, movies, across the different nationalities we had.
-The quiz was fun with questions concerning each country, we were all learning about one another and we let team members some time to give more precisions if needed.
+For example, at the beginning of each retrospective, we were doing a quiz about anything starting from food, festivities, traditions, holidays, and movies, across the different nationalities we had.
+The quiz was fun with questions concerning each country, we were all learning about one another and we let team members have some time to give more precisions if needed.

 The more nationalities you have the merrier.
 The activities to explore are almost infinite as long as you include everyone.

 As a team leader, your main job in this case is to be a bridge between your team members.